shazakam/PortfolioOptimiser/README.md

 ## TODO:
 - [X] Allow for multiple markets, not just OSBX
 - [ ] Optimisation of Sharpe ratios instead of mean-variance
-- [ ] Add indiividual stock analysis page i.e. Load in ticker and calculate whether it is undervalued or not according to certain metrics / fundamental stats.
+- [ ] Add individual stock analysis page i.e. Load in ticker and calculate whether it is undervalued or not according to certain metrics / fundamental stats - Growth, Earnings, Stability and Assets
 - [ ] Crypto Dashboard?

 ![Portfolio Optimisation](images/preview.png)